happy-travel/telemetry/README.md

 - JaegerPort - set jaeger port.
 If not set jaeger exporter not be added (**optional**)
 - RedisEndpoint - set redis endpoint.
 If not set data collection for redis not be added (**optional**)
 - Sources - set activity source names (**optional**)
+- IgnoredTags - records with ignored tags will not be exported to Jaeger (""optional"")

 ## Usage
 Add to appsettings.json or consul